CasaTab

 • Mortgage protection insurance — required by many European banks, optional in most US states

 If you're comparing mortgage offers, look at the Annual Percentage Rate (APR) rather than the headline interest rate — the APR rolls these fees into a single number so you can compare apples to apples.
+And before you compare fees at all, know your ceiling: how much you can actually borrow depends on debt-to-income rules that vary by country, and it determines every other number on this list.

 Valuation, inspection, and survey